SuperioOne/pnp-react-hooks/docs/src/introduction.md

-PnP React Hooks is a wrapper library for [PnPjs](https://pnp.github.io/pnpjs/), provides configurable React hooks for SharePoint API to speed up development for simple SPFX webparts and components.
+PnP React Hooks is a wrapper library for [PnPjs](https://pnp.github.io/pnpjs/), provides configurable React hooks for SharePoint API to speed up development for simple SPFx webparts and components.

 **Example usage:**